pyeve/eve/README.rst

 Eve allows to effortlessly build and deploy a fully featured, REST-compliant, proprietary API.
-HATEOAS, Pagination, Persistent identifiers, Conditional requests, Concurrency control, JSON and XML responses: these features are supported and enabled by default.
+HATEOAS, Pagination, Persistent identifiers, Conditional requests, Concurrency control, versioning, JSON and XML responses: these features are supported and enabled by default.

 Simple
 ------